MarvinPerry/dc_aed/roadmap.md

 next goals:

-Take the raw results and format it in a more useable way to allow for sorting it in ascending and descending order without having to query the db again.
-This means html and some javascript(?)
+Take the raw results and using html, css and javascript, display it in a more useable way to allow for things such as sorting columns in ascending, descending or alphaabetical.